+NOTE: If the Trace Activation IE is included in the INITIAL CONTEXT SETUP REQUEST message and it includes the MDT Configuration-NR IE with the MDT Activation IE set to "Immediate MDT only" or "Immediate MDT and Trace" and with the Area Scope of MDT IE set to "Geography Based", it is up to the network implementation to select the UEs within the required area scope.

 If the PNI-NPN Area Scope of MDT IE is included in the MDT Configuration-NR IE included in the TRACE START message, the NG-RAN node shall, if supported, use it to derive the MDT area scope for MDT measurement collection in PNI-NPN areas.
 Upon reception of the PNI-NPN Area Scope of MDT IE, the NG-RAN node shall consider that the area scope for MDT measurement collection in PNI-NPN areas is defined only by the areas included in the PNI-NPN Area Scope of MDT IE.